Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure>
 <a href="https://explainxkcd.com/1309/#Transcript">
-{{< picture name="infinite_scrolling" alt="Comic illustrating how if books worked like infinite-scrolling webpages, we'd have to turn pages carefully or risk losing the page.
-Follow link for transcript.">}}
+{{< picture name="infinite_scrolling" alt="Comic: if books had infinite-scroll, we'd have to turn pages carefully or risk losing the page.
+Transcript in caption.">}}
 </a>
 <figcaption>